microsoft/presidio/docs/samples/deployments/data-factory/presidio-data-factory-template-gallery-databricks.md

 ### Setup Presidio

-Provision and setup the datbricks cluster by following the Deploy and Setup steps in [presidio-spark sample](../spark/index.md#Pre-requisites).
+Provision and setup the databricks cluster by following the Deploy and Setup steps in [presidio-spark sample](../spark/index.md#Pre-requisites).
 Take a note of the authentication token and do not follow the "Running the sample" steps.

 ### Setup Azure Data Factory